hcitang/hci-reading-group/index.md

 ## Upcoming Paper Schedule

-* Jan 26 - Zhao - Alexandra Voit, Sven Mayer, Valentin Schwind, and Niels Henze.
-2019.
-Online, VR, AR, Lab, and In-Situ: Comparison of Research Methods to Evaluate Smart Artifacts.
-In Proceedings of the 2019 CHI Conference on Human Factors in Computing Systems (CHI '19).
-Association for Computing Machinery, New York, NY, USA, Paper 507, 1–12.
-DOI:https://doi.org/10.1145/3290605.3300737
+* Feb 2 - Samridhi - Terrell Glenn, Ananya Ipsita, Caleb Carithers, Kylie Peppler, and Karthik Ramani.
+2020.
+StoryMakAR: Bringing Stories to Life With An Augmented Reality & Physical Prototyping Toolkit for Youth.
+Proceedings of the 2020 CHI Conference on Human Factors in Computing Systems.
+Association for Computing Machinery, New York, NY, USA, 1–14.
+DOI:https://doi.org/10.1145/3313831.3376790

-* Feb 2 - Samridhi

 * Feb 9 - Ellie